-Intravenous (IV) therapy is a way of administering fluids directly into a vein.
-The procedure enables water, medication, blood, or nutrients to access the body faster through the circulatory system.
+Intravenous (IV) therapy is administering fluids directly into a vein.
+It benefits treatment by enabling water, medication, blood, or nutrients to access the body faster through the circulatory system.

 IV therapy is the